Where to Stay in Koh Samui First Time 2023 – 9 Best Areas

 Another must-see place is the Lamai Sunday Night Market.
 This street market is where you can find delicious Thai street fod, street entertainers, live music, and bargain shoppings.

 Lamai offers lots of activities for families with young children.
-There is a Coco Splash water park with 14 slides and rides and a 6,500 sq. ft arcade, while Buffy Game Park is a smaller amusement park with six rides.
+The Coco Splash water park has slides. rides and a huge arcade, while Buffy Game Park is a smaller amusement park with six rides.

 There is a Muay Thai Boxing stadium near the Lamai night market on Had Lamai road.
 You can watch lady fights here beside teenagers and adult male fighters.